brianobot/brianobot/README.md

 <h3> Software Engineer 💻 </h3>

 <p>
-Fullstack Software Developer with specialization in Backend Web Developement, loves developing open source codes that follow DRY approach and are easy to maintain.
+Fullstack Software Developer based in Uyo, Akwa ibom state, Nigeria.
+Currently specializing as a backend web developer.
+Passionate about developing open-source codes that follow DRY approach and are easy to maintain.
 </p>

 My favourite Language is Python 🐍.